PhD Student, PhD Graduate Assistant

 Bernardo (Bernie) Quiroga is a PhD Candidate (ABD) at the Smeal College of Business, affiliated with the Laboratory for Economics, Management and Auctions and the Department of Supply Chain and Information Systems.

-Bernie's current research is devoted to Procurement Decision Making.
+Bernie's current research is devoted to Decision Making in Procurement.
 In particular, his work explains bidding behavior in governmental procurement auction processes where price and quality-related dimensions are taken into consideration for contract assignment, combining laboratory experiments and game-theoretical structural estimation techniques.

 In other research, he has studied procurement inventory decisions under competition, financial performance of public family-controlled firms, and hedonic valuation measures of housing attributes.